 Sub-sampling techniques and sample preparation Grade control (RC) samples are sorted, weighed and oven dried before crushing with 70% passing 2mm sieve test.
 After crushing the samples are split and pulverised with 85% passing 75μm sieve test.
 Core was split in half or quartered using diamond saw.
 Sample lengths were cut as close to 1m as possible while respecting geological contacts.
-Sumples were generally zky to sky in weight Laboratory process followed drying, crushing, milling and homogenising entire sample to 80% passing Quality of assay data and 75μm.
-The following assaying and analytical procedure is for grade control samples: laboratory tests Samples are prepared and assayed at the site SGS Laboratory. aboratory tests Following preparation, 50g pulp samples are analysed for total and acid soluble copper, cobalt and manganese.
-A suprare acid algest with the minish is used to analyse for acid soluble copper The following steps broadly outline the analytical process for the SGS laboratory: Digestion: Weigh 0.400g +/- 0.004g of sample pulp into a clean 100 ml beaker.
+Samples were generally 2kg to 3kg in weight.
+Laboratory process followed drying, crushing, milling and homogenising entire sample to 80% passin 75μm.
+Quality of assay data and The following assaying and analytical procedure is for grade control samples: aboratory tests Samples are prepared and assayed at the site SGS Laboratory.
+Following preparation, 50g pulp samples are analysed for total and acid soluble copper, cobalt and manganese.
+A 3-acid digest with AAS finish is used to analyse for total values A sulphuric acid digest with AAS finish is used to analyse for acid soluble copper The following steps broadly outline the analytical process for the SGS laboratory: Digestion: Weigh 0.400g +/- 0.004g of sample pulp into a clean 100 ml beaker.
 Add 4ml aqua regia to the beaker and allow the sample to digest cold.
 Add 2ml of perchloric acid to the beaker.
 Digest at 200°C until incipient dryness.
 Cool the beakers and add 10 ml hydrochloric acid.
 Heat to near boiling to dissolve soluble salts then cool to room temperature.
 Transfer contents of the beaker to a clean 100ml volumetric flask through a clean plastic funnel.
 Wash beaker into the funnel several times with deionised water.
 Make up to volume with de-ionised water and mix well.
 Transfer the solution to a test tube.
 The solution is analysed by AAS.
 AAS: Switch on the AAS instrument to warm up for an hour.
 Optimise the hollow cathode lamp and select the appropriate standards. prepare the calibration graph, read the clear solution and record the results Any samples above the calibration range are diluted 10 times and re-read.
 Results are entered into an MS Excel file and also into Centric.
 Detection limits are 0.01% for all methods and elements.
-Diamond drilling: All diamond core samples prior to 2011 were assayed at: ALS Chemex Laboratory, Johannesburg McDhar Laboratory, Dhilippings McPhar Laboratory, Philippines - ACTLabs Laboratory, Perth Samples were analysed for total copper and acid soluble copper with some having a full suite of elements analysed with a four acid digest and ICP-OES analysis.
-From 2011, prepared samples were submitted to the SGS Laboratory in Johannesburg (ISO 17025 accredited).
-The assay scheme is complex and it involves: ICP40B - Mixed elements, 32 elements suite including Cu from 0.5ppm to 1% Between 0.5g and 2g is decomposed by strong acid digestion using HF, HCIO and HNO3 acids.
-It is then evaporated to dryness. • The precipitate is leached in concentrated HCl acid, transferred to a flask and diluted wi distilled water, with HCL representing 10% of the final volume. • It is then analysed by ICP-OES.
+Diamond drilling: All diamond core samples prior to 2011 were assayed at: ALS Chemex Laboratory, Johannesburg - McPhar Laboratory, Philippines - ACTLabs Laboratory, Perth Samples were analysed for total copper and acid soluble copper with some having a full suite of elements analysed with a four acid digest and ICP-OES analysis. from 2011, prepared sumples were submitted to the SOS Education in Sondamesburg (30-17-025 accredited).
+The assay scheme is complex and it involves: ICP40B - Mixed elements, 32 elements suite including Cu from 0.5ppm to 1% Between 0.5g and 2g is decomposed by strong acid digestion using HF, HClO and HNO3 acids It is then evaporated to dryness.
+The precipitate is leached in concentrated HCl acid, transferred to a flask and diluted w distilled water, with HCL representing 10% of the final volume.
+It is then analysed by ICP-OES.
 ICP90A - Alkali fusion for over range Cu and Co grades.
-Pulverised sample amounting to 0.5g to 2g is weighed into a crucible and NaO2 added and tl Pulverised sample amounting to 0.5g to 2g is weighed into a crucible and NaO2 added and th sample is fused. • The sample is acid leached as above and made up to volume. • It is then analysed by ICP-OES.
+Pulverised sample amounting to 0.5g to 2g is weighed into a crucible and NaO2 added and t sample is fused.
+The sample is acid leached as above and made up to volume.
+It is then analysed by ICP-OES.
 A minimum of one reagent blank and certified in-house reference material and one replicate used for every 50 samples.
 XRF75G - XRF for uranium at 10ppm detection limit Weigh 20g with 3g of binder; mix well in 50cc carbon steel grinding vessel for 5 minutes.
 Press 40mm pellet.